 You can scale video played in the Audition Window by any desired percentage using the scale control in the footer of the Audition Window, or you can click Fit to have QLab set the scale according to the current size of the window.
 It’s best to click Fit while a Video cue is playing, otherwise QLab doesn’t know what to measure against.

-While the Audition Window is open, QLab will not send changes to the Art-Net network.
+While the Audition Window is open, QLab will not transmit changes to Art-Net or DMX outputs.
 You can run cues and make changes in the Light Dashboard, but the actual lights in your system will remain unchanged.

 Still have a question?